By Christopher Lux

 My first almuerzo in Ecuador came with canguil.
 Then, I was served a soup and choclo (a type of corn).
 After that came the main dish: chicken, beans, avocado, fried yucca, fried potatoes, and rice.
 As I ate the rice, I thought, “This doesn’t really need the rice.”
 Now, after living in Ecuador a year, I know it did need the rice — it always needs the rice.

-6. You curse and honk while driving … at what moves and what doesn’t move.
+6. You curse and honk while driving … and at everything that moves and that doesn’t move.

 I’m still working on the seemingly endless process of getting a driver’s license and an extremely overpriced car.
 So, I don’t drive.
 Still, I know about the honking.
 Whether you’re an elderly man, a bus driver, a motorcyclist, or a taxi driver, you honk.
 The idea that each car must move one at a time when the light turns green before the car at the end can move seems to be incomprehensible.
 No matter how long the line of cars, someone in the back of the line is bound to honk as soon as the light changes — as if everyone should move simultaneously when they’re given the green light.